hopkinsza/rf-mk/README.md

 ```
 $ make
-(-> generates config.h with PREFIX=/usr/local, then compiles C code using it)
+(-> generates rfconf.h with PREFIX=/usr/local, then compiles C code using it)
 $ make PREFIX=/opt install
 (-> the program is already compiled, and it is installed to /opt/bin)
 ```